-Mrs Jones: Get up, (Jones is on his hands and knees like an animal).
+MRS JONES: Get up.
 Look at you, no better than a beast!
 Can't you hear the noise from the stable?
-Get out there, water your animals and lock the barn doors or they will all escape. (mooing and a neighing from outside).
+Get out there, water your animals and lock the barn doors or they will all escape.

 JONES: Alright, woman, alright.
-(Pulls on coat) Why did I ever marry?
+Why did I ever marry?
 You can beat an animal but it's harder to beat a wife.
-(Leaves upstage)

-MRS: You bloody well try and I'll knock your teeth out!
+MRS JONES : You bloody well try and I'll knock your teeth out!
 An' you can sleep on the sofa tonight!
-(Exits - exits are to side stage not off stage, characters go back to neutral Zek and drop costume element in the basket).

-Zek 1: Jones stumbles out into the night and locks the barns and shoos the chickens back into their hen house.
-(A burst of chicken noise as Jones kicks unseen chickens).
-But being drunk he forgets to close all the doors, and of course he leaves the water troughs dry.
+WORKER 1 : Jones stumbles out into the night and locks the barns and shoos the chickens back into their hen house.

+But being drunk he forgets to close all the doors, and of course he leaves the water bucket empty.